 What You Need to Know Before You Go

 General admission (which they call Taking the Waters) includes the use of 19 pools and mineral water baths, saunas, steam rooms, clay mud treatment and daily fitness and wellness classes.

 The on-site cafe provides an excellent selection of salads and hot foods at reasonable prices.
 Food and drink are not included in the admission fee.

 They also offer an aloe vera/seaweed moisturizer soak in a humid, artificial cave called the Grotto.
-It sounds nice, but seems overpriced, the concoction made my friends skin burn and itch, and I don't think my skin got much benefit from it.
+It sounds nice, but seems overpriced, and caused one visitor's skin to burn and itch.

 Tips for Visiting Glen Ivy Resort

 A few tips may help you enjoy your visit:

 - To make the most of your visit, get there early and plan to stay all day.